d-floe/quartzv4/content/keebs/1_Corsair-K65-LUX-RGB-TKL.md

 ### Summary

 This was my very first mechanical keyboard before I knew anything about mechanical keyboards.
 It served me well for the time I had it, though it was honestly not a good keyboard in hindsight, but I guess we all start somewhere.
 This so far has been the single keyboard I've owned the longest.
 The space bar sounds so unbelievably rattly that it might as well be a clicky switch.
-I don't remember how the MX Red RGBs felt but considering I switched to tactile switches pretty shortly after them probably gives an idea of how they felt.
+I don't remember how the MX Red RGBs felt but considering I switched to tactile switches pretty shortly after, I imagine that probably gives a rough idea of how they felt.

 > [!check] Pros
 >